lichongjia/Cydia-Repo-Template/README.md

 # Cydia-Repo-Template
-This is a Cydia repo template,you can use it anywhere,but you must write the author[JianFengZhi].
+This is a Cydia repo template,you can use it anywhere!Share,modify and use as you like.
+But you must refer the original author(见风致) !